 Horse & Plow Winery, Sebastopol Sonoma County

-Chris is also involved in a consulting role for Kathryn Kennedy Winery (San Jose area) and works with his wife Suzanne to oversee their own winery (Horse & Plow), located within a few minutes’ drive of the center of Sebastopol.
-The inaugural vintage of Horse & Plow was in 1998.
-Their focus is on wines from organic and biodynamically farmed vineyards as well as a limited number of dry ciders.
 A visit is a relaxed experience among an inviting garden and orchard setting with picnic tables.
 Guests are encouraged to bring their own food and enjoy either flights of wines and ciders or by the bottle.
 While most of their wines are sourced from Sonoma County vineyards, they do produce several Napa Valley wines including from the historic Blockhouse Vineyard in Yountville (named for George Yount’s original blockhouse and is also the site of Napa Valley’s first ever vineyard, planted by Yount).
+And seasonally on Sundays live music is available in the afternoons.

 The 2020 Horse & Plow, the Gardener Pinot Gris Napa Valley is from the Blockhouse Vineyard.
-This wine is medium copper color in the glass (the wine spent 20 months in skin contact before it was pressed off to finish fermentation and aging in neutral French oak barrels); offers light aromatics of raspberry, strawberry and papaya.
+This wine is medium copper color in the glass (the wine spent 20 months in skin contact before it was pressed off to finish fermentation and aging in neutral French oak barrels); it offers light aromatics of raspberry, strawberry and papaya.
 Its texture is creamy with flavors of red apple, mandarin and other citrus notes.
-Lingers with bright acidity and a minerality note on the finish along with flavors of cantaloupe.
+This bottling lingers with bright acidity and a minerality note on the finish along with flavors of cantaloupe.
 Only two barrels of this wine was produced.

 The Tasting Room at Napa Wine Co (no longer open for tasting these wines)